 Using the distortion technique known as perspective anamorphosis, graphic artist Rob Lee's geometric optical illusions draw passersby in.
 Even his prints have 3D qualities: the bold graphic lines shift with your gaze, appearing to jump off the page.
-And his egalitarian ethos adds to the charm of his work – Rob's created murals and installations for such establishments as Harrods as well as, more locally, CADS' Night Kitchen, while you can also admire his bold and precise creations over morning coffee at The Holt on Arundel Street or as you shop for vintage clothes at Division Street’s Vulgar.
+And his egalitarian ethos adds to the charm of his work – Rob's created murals and installations for such establishments as Harrods as well as, more locally, social kitchen Foodhall, Now Then magazine, Division Street vintage shop Vulgar, and Abbeydale Road's pizza, ping pong and music bar Picture House Social.

 You'll not be able to help yourself from becoming immersed in Rob’s designs.

 Update: since publishing this interview, Rob has won the 2019 Sheffield Design Award for Public Art.
 Before the lockdown, he started work on a major commission for Kirkgate Market in Leeds, which he'll resume as soon as he can.